Where is Les Ferdinand now?

 When Sherwood was relieved of his duties after the 2013-14 season, his backroom staff, including Ferdinand also left the club.

-“Sir” Les Ferdinand wasn’t out of work for too long as he was appointed head of football operations at former club Queens Park Rangers working alongside former Spurs boss Harry Redknapp.
+“Sir” Les wasn’t out of work for too long as he was appointed head of football operations at former club Queens Park Rangers working alongside former Spurs boss Harry Redknapp.

-When Harry Redknapp left his managerial post in February 2015, the club restructured their coaching set up and Ferdinand’s role was redefined as director of football with responsibility for the whole football department.
+When Redknapp left his managerial post in February 2015, the club restructured their coaching set up and Ferdinand’s role was redefined as director of football with responsibility for the whole football department.

 Les Ferdinand’s #One2Eleven